Goan pulled pork

 Preheat the oven to 180C/350F/Gas 4.
 Pour the oil into a roasting tin and heat on the hob over a medium heat.
 Scrape any excess masala from the marinated pork, place the pork in the roasting tin and brown well on all sides.
 Transfer to the oven and cook for 30 minutes.

 Reduce the oven heat to minimum.
 (You can now pour a few tablespoons of marinade over the pork for extra flavour.
 Any leftover marinade can be set aside to use for another dish.)
 Cover the pork tightly with aluminium foil, well tucked in so that the pork steams in the tin and the meat literally falls off when cooked.
-Cook for a further 3–3½ hours if using a rolled joint, although it may take as long as five hours.
-If you have the time, the meat will pull apart beautifully after 10 hours of cooking on a low temperature.
+Cook for a further 3–3½ hours if using a rolled joint, although it may take as long as 5 hours.
 If using smaller pieces or individual chops, adjust your cooking time accordingly.

 Remove the pork from the oven and shred using two forks.